darkorsa/cordo/README.md

-# cordos
+# cordo

-Cordos is a microframework designed to efficienly develop REST APIs based on architecture and principles such as:
+Cordo is a microframework designed to efficienly develop REST APIs based on architecture layered architecture and using principles such as:

 - Domain Driven Design
 - CQRS (Command Query Responsibility Segregation)